jharwell/sierra/docs/setup/local_setup.rst

 ..
 IMPORTANT:: Do not try to run sierra with a debug build of whatever project
                you are using (:xref:`FORDYCA`,:xref:`SILICON`, etc).
 It (probably) won't work and will be obnoxiously/irritatingly slow if it does.

+#.
+Clone plugin for whatever project you are going to use into
+   ``plugins``.
+SIERRA will (probably) refuse to do anything useful if there are no plugins installed.
+The repository should be cloned into a directory with the EXACT name you want it to be callable with on the cmdline via ``--plugin``.